13072020/thinking_in_public2/treatment_effects_Biden.md

 # ATE (and ATT) manually

-We don't observe the outcome if the treated weren't treated, or if the untreated were treated (the counterfactuals, '?'):
+We don't observe the outcome if the treated weren't treated, or if the untreated were treated.
+These are counterfactuals and marked as '?'.

 party, election|treatment (Biden)|votes w/ treatment|votes w/o treatment|votes w - w/o (treatment effect)
 ---|---|---|---|---